CPK Insurance

 Our Recommendation for Florida

 For Florida buyers, the smartest move is to treat liquor liability as a license-sensitive, location-sensitive policy rather than a one-size-fits-all form.
 If you serve alcohol regularly, make sure the quote is built as full liquor liability insurance coverage in Florida and not just a limited host form.
 If alcohol is occasional, confirm whether host liquor liability coverage in Florida is enough for your events.
 Ask every carrier to show how defense costs, settlements, judgments, and assault & battery are handled, because those details can change from one liquor liability policy in Florida to another.
 In a state with above-average premiums and very high hurricane exposure, a careful comparison of limits, endorsements, and business classification is more important than chasing a quick price.
-A Florida independent agent can also help you compare carriers and line up the paperwork you may need for a liquor license or renewal.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare carriers and line up the paperwork you may need for a liquor license or renewal.

 FAQ